tintoy/msbuild-project-tools-vscode/README.md

 See [BUILDING.md](docs/BUILDING.md).

+## Design

+See [architectural overview](docs/architecture/overview.md) for details (this is a work-in-progress; if you have questions, feel free to create an issue).

 ## Limitations

 * Support for task completions is experimental; if you find a problem with it, please [create an issue](https://github.com/tintoy/msbuild-project-tools-vscode/issues/new).